zachmae/terramorphus/README.md

 ## About

-A tool developped in C to manipulate perspective and Topographic generation using Perlin Noise
+A tool developped in C to manipulate perspective and Topographic generation using Perlin Noise in order to simulate a land.

 ## Features